Bees

 Additional Information

 If a bee nest is outdoors or underground, it can usually be relocated safely.
 In accessible spots like bushes, trees, or sheds, a local beekeeper or pest controller can move the nest.
-Beekeepers know how to relocate bees without harm, protecting both the colony and your property.
+Beekeepers know how to relocate them without harm, protecting both the colony and your property.

 If honey bees are causing problems, professional collection is the best option.
 Honey bees are crucial pollinators, so preserving them is important.
 Acting quickly prevents them from settling in hard-to-reach areas like walls or roof spaces, where removal becomes difficult.